Professional Resume Writer, Career Writer, and Career Coach

 To understand the job search, you must think like a recruiter—meaning, you must know when companies hire most.
 Times when you’re most likely to land a job fluctuates, as peak “hiring season” only lasts so long.
 Let’s break down the recruiting cycle to pinpoint exactly when to apply for jobs for the best results.

 Spring: The hiring surge continues through March and April.
-Expect more competition to land a job because companies will get more aggressive in reviewing applications in hopes to fill vacancies before summer vacations start.
+Expect more competition to land a job because companies will get more aggressive in reviewing applications in hopes of filling vacancies before summer vacations start.
 Recent grads should also take note, as recruiting cycles tend to favor entry-level positions during this time.